 This activity is included in the following adventure tours:

-We jacked up the adrenaline level of the Extreme Week by adding in Class V rafting on Six Mile Creek.
+We jacked up the adrenaline level of the Extreme Week by adding in Class V rafting and a helicopter!

 A great sample of Alaskan adventure with many of our favorite activities.